SajixInc/Rasabot/README.md

 ```
 User input Values are stored using [Slots](https://rasa.com/docs/rasa/domain/).

-Domain.yml you can able see Slots as Longitude and Lattitude
+with Domain.yml you can able to see Slots as Longitude and Lattitude

 ```bash
 slots: